 This expected annual energy reflects available transmission and interconnection capacity.
 Note this output is significantly above what is expected to be needed for non-solar RES compliance.

-To comply with the Missouri 2016-2018 solar RES requirements, GMO expects to utilize SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.
-Those SRECs will be registered through the North American Renewables Registry.
+To comply with the Missouri 2017-2019 solar RES requirements, GMO expects to utilize SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.
+GMO will also utilize